neeltom92/prod-eksctl/README.md

 - Things to ADD (IMP):
   - how to add new nodes ?
   - how to update new nodes ?
+  - how to add node IAM roles ?
   - ensure to add the Karpenter configurations for this cluster :- https://gist.github.com/vfarcic/baaf4adb25e9efaba886c17a2ad722a5
   - check how we can reduce the subnet size
   - check how we can rename the subnets ?